A Step-by-Step Guide to Becoming a Licensed Contractor in Texas

 Before you proceed with applying for your license, you need to determine which licensing authority is the right one for you.

-- To become an HVAC or electrical contractor you need to apply at the TDLR
+To become an electrical contractor you need to apply at the Texas Department of Licensing and Regulation (TDLR).

-- To become a plumbing contractor, you need to get licensed with the TSBPE
+To become a plumbing contractor, you need to get licensed with the Texas State Board of Plumbing Examiners (TSBPE).

-Prior to applying for your contractor license, you must make sure to register your business in the state.
+Prior to applying for your contractor license, you must make sure to register your business with the Texas Secretary of State.

 All contractors, with the exception of plumbing contractors, must apply for business registration in the state.
 General contractors may also be exempt from registering a business but this is determined on the local level.